-In 2019, we won the Google AI Impact Challenge to spearhead a collaboration to monitor greenhouse gas emissions from all large power plants worldwide using artificial intelligence.
+In September 2021, we released the first comprehensive, independent database of global greenhouse gas emissions: Climate TRACE.
+This work grew out of the 2019 Google.org AI Impact Challenge we won to spearhead a collaboration to monitor greenhouse gas emissions from all large power plants worldwide using artificial intelligence.
 The project applies machine learning and computer vision trained on satellite imagery of these power plants matched against ground-based sensor data at the same times and places.
-In addition to one day making other solutions like Automated Emissions Reduction available anywhere worldwide, WattTime will also be sharing free with the public the resulting emissions data, similar to how the US EPA makes emissions data from US power plants free and open.
+In addition to one day making other solutions like Automated Emissions Reduction and Emissionality available anywhere worldwide, WattTime is also sharing free with the public the resulting emissions data, similar to how the US EPA makes emissions data from US power plants free and open.

-We are currently exploring about a dozen other potential use cases where data like these can be used to reduce emissions, from supporting corporate sustainability efforts to enabling regulators to detect violations of local pollution control laws.
+Use cases to drive impact from this work center on opportunities where data like these can be used to reduce emissions, from supporting corporate sustainability efforts to enabling regulators to detect violations of local pollution control laws.

 Request for collaboration

 WattTime is eager to collaborate with anyone that wants to help build an ecosystem to generate GHG emissions data and apply it to drive impact.
 We particularly welcome collaborators who are:

 1. Data Providers: Contribute non-public or unique datasets to improve our models.
 This could be company GHG disclosure data, sensor data, ground truth or remote sensing data.

 2. Users: Tell us what data you need to reduce emissions, design policies or increase your impact on climate change mitigation.